British tourists locked down in hotels as 185mph Hurricane Melissa hits Jamaica

 The Jamaican government has ordered evacuations from high risk areas, and all of the country’s airports are shut, while the UK Foreign, Commonwealth and Development Office (FCDO) urged British nationals in Jamaica to register their presence through the Government website to receive updates from the FCDO on the hurricane.

+“This could have been prevented with with better action from the UK Government.”

+The 47-year-old said he and his wife had felt “very anxious” before they flew home and “very sad” for those left in the country.

-A Briton on holiday there said he had been ordered to stay in his hotel bathroom until the storm passes.
+Another Briton on holiday said he had been ordered to stay in his hotel bathroom until the storm passes.

 Andrew Tracey had been due to fly home on Monday before his flight was cancelled.